kaaengine/kaa/docs/reference/nodes.rst

 .. _Node.rotation:
 .. attribute:: Node.rotation

     Gets or sets node rotation, in radians.
+There is no capping value, meaning you can set it to values greater than :code:`math.pi*2` or lower than :code:`-math.pi*2`.

     Changing node rotation will make the node rotate around its origin point.
 Read more about :ref:`Node origin points <Node.origin_alignment>`.